-Naturopathic medicine (or naturopathy) is based on the belief that the body can heal itself naturally.
-Naturopathic medicine attempts to improve health, prevent disease, and treat illness by promoting the use of organic foods and exercise; encouraging a healthy, balanced lifestyle; and applying concepts and treatments from other areas of complementary medicine (such as ayurveda, homeopathy, and herbal therapies).
+Naturopathic medicine (or naturopathy) is based on the belief that the body can heal itself.
+It aims to improve health, prevent disease, and treat illness through the use of organic foods and exercise; a healthy, balanced lifestyle; and the use of treatments from other areas of complementary medicine.
+(These treatments include ayurveda, homeopathy, and herbal therapies.)

 Naturopathy was developed in the late 1800s in the United States.
-Today, a licensed naturopathic doctor (ND) attends a 4-year, graduate-level naturopathic medical school and studies the same basic sciences as a medical doctor (MD).
-But the ND also studies alternative approaches to therapy, such as herbal medicine, acupuncture, and bodywork.
+Today, a licensed naturopathic doctor (ND) attends a 4-year, graduate-level naturopathic medical school.
+He or she studies basic sciences and alternative therapies, such as herbal medicine, homeopathy, and bodywork.

 What is naturopathy used for?

-People use naturopathic medicine for promoting good health, preventing disease, and treating illness.
-Most naturopaths can treat earaches, allergies, and other common medical problems.
-Naturopathic medicine tries to find the cause of the condition rather than focusing solely on treating symptoms.
-A properly trained naturopathic physician works with other health professionals, referring people to other practitioners for diagnosis or treatment when appropriate.
+People use naturopathic medicine to promote good health, prevent disease, and treat illness.
+Most naturopaths can treat earaches, allergies, and other common health problems.
+Naturopathy tries to find the cause of the problem rather than just treating symptoms.

 Is naturopathy safe?

-Two common concerns about naturopathic medicine are the use of dietary fasting and a bias against immunization (vaccinations).
+Two common concerns about naturopathy are the use of fasting and a bias against vaccines.

-- Talk with your medical doctor before fasting (not eating or drinking, or consuming only liquids for a period of time).
+- Talk with your MD before fasting.
+Fasting means not eating or drinking, or consuming only liquids for a period of time.
 Fasting can be dangerous, especially if you have a disease such as diabetes.

 - Some naturopaths do not believe that immunization is necessary.
-Before immunizations became available, childhood illnesses caused large numbers of deaths and long-term health problems but provided survivors with natural immunity.
-The benefits of immunization greatly outweigh the risks.1
+Before vaccines became available, childhood illnesses caused large numbers of deaths and long-term health problems but gave survivors natural immunity.
+The benefits of vaccines greatly outweigh the risks.footnote 1

-Before you choose a naturopath, find out whether the person graduated from an accredited college.
-Also check to see whether your state has licensing laws that govern the practice of NDs.
-If your state licenses NDs, ask your prospective ND whether he or she is licensed.
+Before you choose a naturopath, find out if the person graduated from an accredited college.
+Also check to see if your state has licensing laws that govern the practice of NDs.
+If your state licenses NDs, ask the ND if he or she is licensed.